As 2018 comes to a close, the biggest thing I’ve learned this year is that being a part-time freelancer and a full-time employee is hard-work!

 The second thing I did was an Instagram audit.
 I removed accounts that no longer inspired me which allowed the accounts that I barely saw to finally show up in my feed.

 Finally, I forced myself to make time.
-When I’m on the train heading to work I try to cut down on my social media intake and instead jot down different social media ideas and draft blog posts via my Notes app.
+When I’m on the train, I try to cut down on my social media intake.
+Instead I jot down different social media ideas and draft blog posts via my Notes app.